SJTU-IPADS/HEDB/README.md

 	<img src="scripts/figures/types.jpg" width = "600" height = "160" align=center />
 </p>

-Sad again, we've discovered an attack, which we name "smuggle".
-You can find it in [scripts/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/scripts/smuggle.py).
-The reason why smuggle exists is that the Type-II EDB exposes sufficient expression operators for admins to construct an "oracle".
+Sad again, we've discovered an attack named "Smuggle".
+You can find how it works in [tools/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/tools/smuggle.py), which reveals an integer column in TPC-H. The reason why smuggle exists is that the Type-II EDB exposes sufficient expression operators for admins to construct an "oracle".

 ## Smuggle Attacks